 On Oct.
 27, 1954 a soccer match in Florence, Italy is halted at halftime when UFOs are viewed by 10K fans.

-In 1958 17-y.-o.
+On June 8-29, 1958 17-y.-o.
 Brazilian soccer player (inside forward) Pele (Pelé) (Edson Arantes do Nascimento) (1940-) (who scored his first goal on July 7, 1957 in his first internat. match against Argentina at age 16 years 9 mo., setting a record) rises to fame in the 6th FIFA World Cup of Soccer, scoring the goal that defeats Wales 1-0 in the quarterfinal, scoring 3x in defeating France 5-2 in the semifinal, then scoring 2x to defeat Sweden 5-2 in the final; he repeats in 1962 and 1970, becoming the first soccer player to be on three World Cup teams.

 On Apr.
 29, 1961 ABC's Wide World of Sports debuts (until 1998), with the Drake Relays from Drake U. in Des Moines, Iowa, and the Penn Relays from Franklin Field in Philadelphia, Penn.; host Jim McKay (James Kenneth McManus) (1921-2008) voices the great intro bit "The thrill of victory, the agony of defeat", which features a video clip of Brazilian soccer star Pele scoring with a bicycle kick.